-When I take my seat in the press box, at Twickenham next Thursday, my mind, I’m sure, will momentarily drift back to childhood, when one of the things I most looked forward to, leading up to Christmas, was sitting in front of the fire, on that annual Tuesday afternoon, to watch Oxford and Cambridge battle it out.
+When I take my seat in the press box at Twickenham next Thursday, my thoughts will momentarily drift back to my childhood, when one of the things I most looked forward to leading up to Christmas, was sitting in front of the fire, on that annual Tuesday afternoon, to watch Oxford and Cambridge battle it out.

-My first memories are of 1968 when Cambridge beat Oxford 9-6, my hero Wales and Lions legend Gerald Davies played centre for The light Blues that day, in a star studded back line that included fellow Wales international Keith Hughes, and Ian Shackleton, Jack Page, John Spencer and Tony Jorden, all of whom went on to play for England.
+My first memories are of 1968 when Cambridge beat Oxford 9-6, Wales and Lions legend Gerald Davies played at centre for The light Blues that day, in a star studded back line that included fellow Wales internationals Keith Hughes, and Ian Shackleton, Jack Page, John Spencer and Tony Jorden, all of whom went on to play for England.

-The following year, 1969, Cambridge fielded the same star studded back line, whilst Oxford were reinforced with the presence of England’s legendary full back Bob Hiller and scrum half Nigel Starmer-Smith, who,went on to play for England, and become even more famous as a television and radio commentator.
+The following year, 1969, Cambridge fielded the same star studded back line, whilst Oxford were reinforced with the presence of England’s legendary full back Bob Hiller and scrum half Nigel Starmer-Smith, who went on to play for England, and became even more famous as a television and radio commentator.

 The match ended in.
 5-5 draw, both teams scoring a converted try.

-From 1968 to 2014 this match produced and showcased the great names of rugby, I cannot list them all there are too many to mention, Gavin Hastings, Rob Andrew, Eddie Butler.
+From 1968 to 2014 this match produced and showcased many household names including Gavin Hastings, Rob Andrew and Eddie Butler.

-These days we also get the added bonus of the women’s varsity match played before the men’s
+Of course these days there is also the added bonus of the women’s varsity match played before the men’s.